 Struvite crystals are urinary tract stones that can have various shapes and sizes and when they block the urinary tract.
 These stones can quickly lead to kidney failure and become life-threatening.
 They can appear in many types of animals, including cats.

-Struvite crystals are microscopic crystals that are found in some cats urine.
-They are sometimes associated with urinary tract infections, but not always.
-The crystals are similar to extremely fine sand.
-They irritate the bladder.
-These crystal-like formations are small in size.
-Additionally, these stones can be found in the bladder, the urethra, or in the kidneys.
+Struvite crystals are microscopic crystals that are found in the urine of some cats.
+Struvite specifically is a material that is composed of magnesium, ammonium, and phosphate, and causes stones that are sometimes associated with urinary tract infections, but not always.
+The crystals are similar to extremely fine sand, and these small crystal-like formations can irritate the bladder.
+Additionally, these stones can be found in the urethra or in the kidneys.
 In some cases, the stones can be flushed out of the body or dissolved.
 In other cases, the crystals must be surgically removed.
 They occur in both male and female cats.

 Signs of struvite crystals in cats to watch out for include: